Social and Behavioral Sciences

 BA in Social and Behavioral Sciences

-A critical component of this degree program is the internship (LAC 447).
-Students select their internship with the assistance of the faculty advisor and the Internship Coordinator.
-Students identify an organization that will enable them to evaluate potential career opportunities and develop workplace skills.
-Prior to the internship, students participate in a sequence of two 1.5-credit hour seminars where they learn aspects of career decision making and launching a successful career.
+A critical component of the SBS degree program is the internship (LAC 447).
+With the assistance of their faculty advisor and the Internship Coordinator, students identify an organization that will enable them to evaluate potential career opportunities and develop workplace skills.
+Students also participate in a sequence of two 1.5-credit hour seminars where they learn aspects of career decision making and launching a successful career.

-SBS Prerequisite Courses (12 credits) expected to be taken before 300-level courses
+SBS Prerequisite Courses are expected to be taken before 300-level courses:

 SOC 100 Introduction to Sociology